Contesting a Will

-Grief can manifest itself in many ways, and we understand that going through this process after a family member or friend has died is never easy.
-The situation can be made much worse if you feel you weren’t left what you felt you deserved in the will.
+Going through the probate process after a family member or friend has died is never easy.
+The situation can be made much worse if you feel you weren’t left what you felt you deserved in the Will, or that the person who died made the Will under undue influence.

 Grounds for Contesting a Will